abstractacres/abstractacres.github.io/_posts/2025-02-01-How-pi-is-used-in-agriculture.md

 >$$2\pi(6,731) = 40,030 km$$

-To calculate the number of imaging swaths needed to cover the rotating earth divide 40,030 km by the double ground track by 2 to account for the fact that the satellite crosses the equator twice in one orbit
+To calculate the number of imaging swaths needed to cover the rotating earth divide 40,030 km by the double ground track by 2 to account for the fact that the satellite crosses the equator twice in one orbit:

-86.65 swaths
+>$$\frac{40,030 km}{2*231 km} = 86.65 swaths$$

 Now letʻs add the variable of time.
 If it takes 86.65 swaths to cover the Earth and this is accomplished in 6 days, then 86.65 swaths / 6 days = 14.4 orbits/day to finally find how much data is produced by NISA divide 85 TB/day by 14.4 orbits/day to equal